-A department manager may issue an oral warning to an employee when he or she has observed, or otherwise become aware of, unacceptable conduct.
+A department manager may issue an oral warning to an employee when they have observed, or otherwise become aware of, unacceptable conduct.
 The warning shall be issued in a private setting away from other employees or the public.
 The reasons for the warning will be stated to the employee.
 A record of the oral warning will be made in the employee's personnel file maintained by the department.